-Eating out on a ketogenic diet doesn’t have to be an overwhelming, head scratching process.
-With a few simple strategies under your belt, you’ll be able to confidently navigate the restaurant scene.
+Eating out on a ketogenic diet doesn’t have to be an overwhelming, head-scratching process.
+With a few simple strategies under your belt, you’ll be able to confidently navigate the restaurant scene and enjoy a keto diet.

 When you’re ordering out, keep it simple.
 Stick to proteins, low-carb veggies and fat sources like butter, olive oil and avocado.
 Don’t be shy about making special requests, restaurants are there at your service.
 If you’re polite about it, no one is going to bat an eye about you asking for a cheeseburger without the bun.